 This card has a competitive rate of 1.5% cash back, which you can redeem for cash, merchandise or gift cards, with no rewards limits.

-As a limited-time offer, expiring Jan.
-2, 2020, new cardholders can earn a $250 bonus after spending $2,500 within the first 90 days of opening an account.
+New cardholders can also earn a $250 bonus after spending $2,500 within the first 90 days of opening an account.

-For more options in this category, take a look at the best cash back cards for fair, good and excellent credit.
+For more info on this category, take a look at our guide to cash back cards.

 If you’re already carrying a credit card balance, you can read our take on the best balance transfer cards from Navy Federal Credit Union.